cloudfoundry/cf-networking-onboarding/routes.prolific.md

 ## What

 **Diego** is an umbrella term for many components that work together to make CF container orchestration happen.
-These components are maintained by the Diego team.
+These jobs are bundled together in [diego-release](https://github.com/cloudfoundry/diego-release/tree/develop/jobs).

 **BBS** stands for Bulletin Board System.
 This is the database that the Diego components use to keep track of DesiredLRPs and ActualLRPs.